The Arctic Ocean

 We are still learning about the intricate interactions between wildlife and the ocean in these remote waters.
 WIth so much still unknown, it is difficult to even assess the risks involved in drilling offshore for oil and gas.

-Read Audubon Alaska's comments to the Bureau of Ocean Energy Management about the 5-year offshore oil and gas leasing program for 2012-2017.
-Audubon Alaska urges the agency to modify the plan "to better reflect this Administration's public commitment to a new approach to decisions about conservation and energy production in the Arctic--an approach based on precaution, preparedness, and good science."
+Read Audubon Alaska's commentsto the Bureau of Ocean Energy Management about the 5-year offshore oil and gas leasing program for 2017-2022.
+Audubon Alaska urges the agency "not to include any Arctic Planning Areas in the 2017-2022 OCS leasing program" and identifies important wildlife areas in the Chukchi and Beaufort Seas.

 - Issues & Action